Lightstreamer/Lightstreamer-kafka-connector/README.md

 With `item.snapshot.enabled.mode = COMMAND`:

 - The per-item store is a row set keyed by the `field.key` value mapped from each record.
-- Only the `key` Lightstreamer field is mapped explicitly (via `field.key`); the connector synthesises the `command` field for every record from the record state — `ADD` the first time a key is seen on an item, `UPDATE` afterwards, `DELETE` for tombstones (records with a null payload).
-The Server applies each synthesised operation to the per-item row set, reconstructing the current table.
+- Only the `key` Lightstreamer field is mapped explicitly (via `field.key`); the connector synthesizes the `command` field for every record from the record state — `ADD` the first time a key is seen on an item, `UPDATE` afterwards, `DELETE` for tombstones (records with a null payload).
+The Server applies each synthesized operation to the per-item row set, reconstructing the current table.
 - A new subscriber receives the **resulting** table state as the snapshot: one event per row currently present, each carrying `command = ADD` (the replay sequence of `ADD`/`UPDATE`/`DELETE` operations collapses into the final set of surviving rows).

 #### Recommended extraction layout